South Korea 4 Day Itinerary (Seoul and the DMZ)

 Gyeongbokgung

 Just past City Hall is Gyeongbokgung; ‘The Palace of Shining Happiness’.
 This large palace complex has several buildings, courtyards and gardens.
-Plus a changing of the guard with some impressive guard costumes on display.
+Plus a changing of the guard with some impressive costumes on display.

 Guards at Gyeongbokgung